yasserglez/RepData_PeerAssessment2/RepData_PeerAssessment2.md

 A similar study was performed regarding the events with the greatest economic consequences.
-In this case, the damages to the economy were measured as the combined costs in property and crop damages.
+In this case, the damages to the economy were measured as the combined cost in property and crop damages.
 The following R code fragment computes the top-10 event types with the greatest economic consequences and generates the figure shown below.